COPYWRITING PORTFOLIO

 BRANDED ENTERTAINMENT

-- This is Tag, You’re It, it was originally written for a L.A. based production company who need a concept that appealed to a retail sponsor and their millennial mom target.
+• This is Tag, You’re It, it was originally written for an L.A. based production company that needed a concept that appealed to a retail sponsor and their millennial mom target.

-- Carpool was written for Nickelodeon (Nick Mom) so they can get a car sponsor.
+• Carpool was written for Nickelodeon (Nick Mom) so they can get a car sponsor.
+The idea was well-received, but not sold.

-- A colleague at Variety Magazine was in charge of an initiative to launch a content studio for potential sponsors, and I was asked to create a series for Sling TV.
+• A colleague at Variety Magazine was in charge of launching a content studio for potential sponsors, and I was asked to create a series for Sling TV

 More examples of branded entertainment concepts, include: Lyft, Tim McGraw, If The Shoe Fits, and Office Crash.